-The garden, car park and toilets are open and our Courtyard Cafe and Garden Coffee Shop are serving takeaway hot and cold drinks, ice-creams and light bites.
-Both outlets are participating in the Eat Out to Help Out scheme (Monday to Wednesday) but please note, we are only able to accept card payments at present.
+- The Courtyard Cafe (10am-5pm) and the Garden Coffee Shop (11am-4pm) are open and serving hot and cold drinks, cakes and light bites.
+Seating is limited but takeaway options are available.
+Please note, we are only able to accept card payments at present.

 - Toilets and baby changing facilities are available at the Garden Entrance and in the Formal Garden, with queues marked to maintain a safe one in/one out system.
 These are sanitised by our facilities team throughout the day.

 Most of the one-way garden route follows hard-standing paths and there are several steps, but there is seating available along the route to offer you a place to rest along the way.

 If you have accessibility requirements and need a shorter/step-free route of the garden, please talk to a member of staff who will be happy to help.

 Access with dogs